localgovdrupal/docs/docs/src/features/services/content-design.md

 Image caption: in the screenshot from the LGD demo site, the action links have a green background and the information links have a green background.

-## Service Sub-landing Pages
+## Service Sub-Landing Pages

-### When to use a Service Sub-landing Page
+### When to use a Service Sub-Landing Page
-Service Sub-landing Pages are index pages that link out to other pages.
+Service Sub-Landing Pages are index pages that link out to other pages.
 They usually sit a level below a Service Landing Page.
 Think of them as chapters of a book, giving the user the option to browse everything in that section.

 You can use them to link to: